 Offered: Fall, Summer.

-COMM 359 - Argumentation and Debate (4)

-The tools of argumentation and debate are introduced, including the construction of logical arguments and the analysis of arguments for weakness in reasoning or evidence.

-Prerequisite: 60 credits or permission of department chair.

-Offered: Fall.

 COMM 412 - Strategies in Fundraising and Development (4)

 This course is designed to equip students with the practical skills of strategic fundraising and development, and to provide them with practice in applying these newly acquired skills.

 Prerequisite: COMM 251 or COMM 251W and COMM 351, or permission of department chair.